 I have plenty of military mentors.
 I look at the parts of their life where they have what I want, and I get advice about that part of life.
-I have mentors that I would listen to for military advice, but not marital advice.
-I have other mentors for spiritual advice that I wouldn’t listen to for fitness advice.
+There are mentors I would listen to for military advice, but not marital advice.
+I have other mentors for spiritual advice, but I wouldn’t listen to them for fitness advice.
 It’s ok to have different mentors for different parts of your life.

 Make sure people are where you want to be before you listen to them.
 Simply put, don’t take fitness advice from someone who has been overweight for years.
 Don’t take marital advice from someone who has been married three times.
 Don’t take financial advice from someone who is in mountains of debt.

-That being said, you will meet a lot of great Christians, and non-Christians, in the military.
+That being said, you will meet a lot of great Christian kids, and non-Christians, in the military.
 Chaplains are always there—at almost every possible location—to give you spiritual advice.
-Sure, they have to be open to all religions, but I’ve found that most chaplains do have a Christian background.
+Sure, they have to be open to all religions, but I’ve found most chaplains do have a Christian background.

 After a certain point in your career, you’ll have to decide if you want to keep being the light in the darkness, or if you want to leave the military.
 It’s not an easy decision; the day will come when you have to make it.

 Once you join the military, you’ll have a lot of tough decisions.
-Every four or six years, you’ll have to decide whether to keep going, or get out and do something else.
-The other thing I urge is that if you decide to get out, please have a plan.
+Every four or six years, you’ll have to decide whether to keep going or get out and do something else.
+The other thing I urge is, if you decide to get out, please have a plan.
 Don’t get out without a plan.